jcolag/CommonCalendar/README.md

 Given that a general term for days used for intercalation are _intercalary days_, I briefly considered naming the first one after the [INTERCAL](https://en.wikipedia.org/wiki/INTERCAL) programming language and the second after [Kvikkalkul](http://workbench.cadenhead.org/book/homepage24/kvikkalkul/), a similarly infamous programming language...

+### Leap Years

+As nearly everybody knows, a solar year is currently around 365.2421897 days.
+While traditional calendars approximate this fractional part as one fourth (0.25) with many corrections, a significantly better (if less convenient) approximation is eight thirty-thirds (0.2424...).

+Therefore, a Commons Leap Year occurs at intervals of four years seven times, followed by a span of five years.

+Like all approximations, this regime does still drift.
+Here, the calendar will slip by a full day slightly less than every 4,264 years.
+This is likely to be inconsequential for most purposes, but nevertheless, the first leap year after years numbered as multiples of 4,264 are to be skipped.
+Presumably, further correction will be required at some point, but that is left as an exercise to the reader.